Reduce prices to relieve people’s pain: PM

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Prime Minister Imran Khan Saturday directed the provincial governments to take steps on war footings to address the factors causing inflation, and profiteering and hoarding must be checked properly as people are worried over these issues.He reminded his team that they had not formed the government to enjoy offic
+ISLAMABAD: Prime Minister Imran Khan on Saturday directed the provincial governments to take steps on war footings to address the factors causing inflation, and profiteering and hoarding must be checked properly as people are worried over these issues.He reminded his team that they had not formed the government to enjoy official facilities but to change the system, identifying the gaps and filling them to the relief of masses.

+Special Assistant to PM on Information and Broadcasting Dr Firdous Ashiq Awan said this at a news conference after Prime Minister Imran Khan presided over a meeting of the party leadership.
+The forum took stock of the current political and economic situation and ways and means to providing relief to people.

+The meeting decided to fulfil the promises and commitments made to the government allied parties.
+The prime minister emphasised that the PTI had come to power to ensure provision of rights to people, putting aside all hurdles.
+He told the meeting about the feedback being received from the provinces on removal of glitches and hurdles for provision of relief to masses.
+He added that taking the provinces on board, the federal government would move ahead with its priorities.

 Imran Khan asked the party leadership down to district, tehsil and even street level should pinpoint wrongdoing and irregularities in creation of artificial crisis of essential commodities.